Allow the club head and the lower segment of shaft, for a (specified) distance, to function as a single entity offering very limited shaft bending.

 The larger the clubhead is and the longer it is from heel to toe, the greater the potential from all three issues above.

 Who are the twistiest, most flexible and most droop-prone golf clubs with the largest, heaviest clubheads and longest, lightest shafts designed for, manufactured for and sold to?
 Unfortunately, the answer is, ''average golfers'' - male and female, young and old - especially those who have the least ability to use them and the least opportunity to learn how to use them.
-Enter the Nunchuk® – nVentix Golf, released the Nunchuk® precision shaft, which is designed to overcome ALL the issues identified above.
+Enter the Nunchuk® – nVentix Golf, and the release of the Nunchuk® line of precision shafts, which are designed to overcome ALL the issues identified above.

 Less loss of clubhead momentum through impact - The distance that the ball travels is not determined by the speed of travel of the clubhead entering into impact, but by the speed of the clubhead at the point of separation between ball and face.
 The average deceleration of the clubhead with a conventional shaft throughout impact is approximately 20%, to as much as 24%.

-Since the lower arm of the Nunchuk® shaft is designed not to flex, the clubhead is much better supported throughout impact and beyond.
-As far as testing has been able to determine, the losses of clubhead speed with the Nunchuk® shaft are below 10%, meaning that the ball should travel faster at the point of separation than with a conventional shaft.
+Since the lower arm of the Nunchuk® shaft is designed to minimize flex, the clubhead is much better supported throughout impact and beyond.
+As far as testing has been able to determine, the losses of clubhead speed at impact with the Nunchuk® shaft installed in a driver are below 10%, meaning that the ball should travel faster at the point of separation than with a conventional shaft.

 The lower arm